Regional Renewable Energy Procurement

 - Local economic activity and job growth.

-The R-REP includes 19 public agencies for a total of over 180 sites developed with renewable energy systems totaling 30 MW throughout Alameda, Contra Costa, San Mateo and Santa Clara Counties.
+The R-REP solicitation included 19 public agencies for a total of over 180 renewable energy sites totaling 30 MW throughout Alameda, Contra Costa, San Mateo and Santa Clara Counties.

 - Lead Agency: Alameda County